mesosphere/mindthegap/README.md

 or that can be untarred and used as the storage directory for an OCI registry served via `registry:2`.

+It is possible to include OCI artifacts that are not OCI images.
+This is useful for bundling Flux kustomizations, Helm Charts directly from OCI registries, and any arbitrary OCI artifacts.
+To include an OCI artifacts, specify the `--oci-artifacts-file` path.
+The format of the provided file matches the `--images-file` format.
+The `--platform` flag has no effect on OCI artifacts.

+The OCI artifacts with image index are not supported.

 #### Pushing an image bundle

 **_This command is deprecated - see [Pushing a bundle](#pushing-a-bundle-supports-both-image-or-helm-chart)_**